Sacramento Northern Railway

-The Sacramento Northern Railway (reporting mark SN) was a 183 mi electric interurban railway that connected Chico in northern California with Oakland via the California capital, Sacramento.
-In its operation it ran directly on the streets of Oakland, Sacramento, Yuba City, Chico, and Woodland and ran interurban passenger service until 1941 and freight service into the 1960s.
+The Sacramento Northern Railway (reporting mark SN) was a 183 mi electric interurban railway that connected Chico in northern California with Oakland via the state capital, Sacramento.
+In its operation it ran directly on the streets of Oakland, Sacramento, Yuba City, Chico, and Woodland.
+This involved multiple car trains making sharp turns at street corners and obeying traffic signals.
+Once in open country, SN's passenger trains ran at fairly fast speeds.
+With its shorter route and lower fares, the SN provided strong competition to the Southern Pacific and Western Pacific Railroad for passenger business and freight business between Oakland and Sacramento.
+North of Sacramento, both passenger and freight business was less due to the small town agricultural nature of the region and competition from the paralleling Southern Pacific Railroad.